 Notice that through the Position and Relative to selectors, it is possible to establish a hierarchy between the available keywords.
-The hierarchy will be reflected in the form of a tree from the metadata panels.

 By default each user with editing metadata rights on any resource, will be able to insert new keywords into the system by simply typing a free text on the keywords metadata field.